Skip to content

 A portable washing machine is utterly useless if it leaves your massive pile of clothes soaking wet, violently dripping massive puddles of cold water across your apartment floor while you frantically try to hang them up.
 You do not own a massive, 220V heated tumble dryer to instantly fix this crisis.

-The sheer power of the appliance’s spin cycle creates the difference between extreme frustration and success.
-Fully automatic portable machines typically spin at an aggressively fast 700 to 800 RPMs (Revolutions Per Minute).
-This intense centrifugal force brutally compresses the thick wet fabrics against the steel drum, violently extracting 85% of the water weight.
-The clothes emerge slightly damp, precisely primed for a fast, 12-hour dry on a collapsible indoor drying rack heavily subjected to the warm breeze of a massive electric fan.
+The power of the appliance’s spin cycle creates the difference between frustration and success.
+Fully automatic portable machines typically spin at a fast 700 to 800 RPMs (Revolutions Per Minute).
+This centrifugal force compresses the wet fabrics against the steel drum, extracting 85% of the water weight.
+The clothes emerge slightly damp, ready for a fast, 12-hour dry on a collapsible indoor drying rack with the breeze of an electric fan.

 Evaluating Portable Laundry Tech